satviksrivastava7/SamInpaint/readme.md

 ## About this repository

-This repository documents and maintains the solution for the Scene-Composition Assignment (H3) provided by Avataar.
-Completing this task has been an invaluable learning experience, allowing me to explore advanced generative AI techniques for object segmentation and image manipulation.
+This repository documents and maintains the solution for the Scene-Composition Generative AI Model.
+This project has been an invaluable learning experience, allowing me to explore advanced generative AI techniques for object segmentation and image manipulation.
 By working through real-world applications such as repositioning objects in product scenes, I gained hands-on experience with cutting-edge models like SAM (Segment Anything Model) and Stable Diffusion Inpainting.
 This project showcases my ability to creatively solve complex image-editing tasks using AI tools and existing models.

 <br/>